 Logical – No Overwrite

-This failure describes a hard drive data recovery task where data has encountered corruption of some sort.
-Possibilities for corruption include; –
+This describes a hard drive data recovery task where data has encountered corruption of some sort.
+Possible sources of corruption include: –

 - Virus/malware propagation